the-alchemist88/Cpp_helper_codes/copy_elision(URVO_NRVO).md

     ~Myclass() { std::cout << "~Myclass() is called for " << this << "\n"; }
 };

-Myclass f_URVO() // URVO - unnamed return value optimization
-				 // In C++17 and later, URVO is mandatory and no longer considered a form of copy elision {
+Myclass f_URVO() // URVO - unnamed return value optimization, since C++17 URVO is mandatory and no longer considered as a form of copy elision
+{
     std::cout << "f_URVO() is called\n";
     return Myclass{};
 }

-Myclass f_NRVO() // NRVO - named return value optimization
-{				 // NRVO is not mandatory, also a callable copy/move ctor is required even though f_NRVO doesn't call it
+Myclass f_NRVO() // NRVO - named return value optimization.
+NRVO is not mandatory, also a callable copy/move ctor is required even though f_NRVO doesn't call it
+{
     std::cout << "f_NRVO() is called\n";
     Myclass m;
     std::cout << "Named object is constructed\n";
-    return m;
+    return m; // lvalue to xvalue conversion, triggers move semantics }
-}

 int main()